-The Remuneration Policy has been adopted by the Board of Directors and approved by the Annual General Meeting on 11 March 2021.
-The Board of Directors has on 15 December 2022 adopted a minor change regarding the reference period for determining the value of grants of PSUs.
-The Board of Directors considers the change in reference period as immaterial, hence not warranting the adoption at a general meeting.
-The Remuneration Policy is available on the Company's website.
+The Remuneration Policy has been adopted by the Board of Directors and approved by the Annual General Meeting on 14 March 2024 and is available on the Company's website.

 SIGNIFICANT CHANGES

 Unless otherwise stated, definitions will have the same meaning as defined in the Remuneration Policy.